-To find the original justification for a concept of human rights rooted in law, we have to return to the era before social contract was used to validate such things to the height of the power of religious authority and to Thomas Aquinas.
+To find the original justification for a concept of human rights as a basis for law, we have to return to the era before social contract was used to validate such things to the height of the power of religious authority and to Thomas Aquinas.
 This return puts us under the aegis of the most ancient justification for government, divine command.
 The thirteenth century theologian presented the first solid grounding for human rights in his enunciation of the natural law, which in his understanding was that subset of a larger divine law amenable to human reason and underwritten by the theological authority of the Roman Catholic faith.
 Aquinas made the relation of authority and reason quite explicit; in cases of ostensible conflict, reason must bow to the religious authority that governed it.
 That was appropriate both to the times and the topic.
 No challenge to authority could be bruited in the thirteenth century any more than it could have been in the third or the thirteenth B.C.E.
 Such an assault would have to wait three hundred years for the sixteenth century nightmares of the Reformation.
 Aquinas’s contemporary audience would have been entirely satisfied to find natural reasoning bolstered and corrected by divine authority of tradition and revelation.
 That is fortunate, for his theory of law relied upon it in clear preference to human reason (see “Divine Justice“).

 But their hope suffers from six defects that must doom its contemporary revival.
 First, such a religiously derived vision of law could not survive the Reformation anarchy and the social contract inventions to follow, regardless of their wobbly construction, nor could it revive universal respect for religious authority as such today.
 A second impossible obstacle would be a defense of the human soul as the source of the dignity that requires a set of rights transcending all positive law.
 St. Augustine’s famous dictum that an unjust law seems to be no law at all exemplifies the standards by which natural law presumes to render judgment on statutes and constitutions, but that standard cannot base such binding power upon what many citizens today regard as a phantom.
 It is true that the actual existence of the human soul would provide the universalism that human rights relies upon and would justify human freedom and dignity as well, but the axioms of current public morality would doom and indeed have doomed that kind of assertion (see “The Axioms of Moral Systems”).
 Third, the unique freedom derived from the action of the soul has been eroded and continually challenged by the findings of natural science, particularly in the last two centuries.
 That science is founded upon a contingent determinism that denies the very concept of human freedom that Aquinas stipulated as an echo of the divine command.
 Any defense of human dignity and responsibility must counter the determinist thesis, and that must prove difficult in the current culture when empirical science weilds the power that religious authority once held (see “The Limits of Empirical Science”).
 Two additional and specifically Christian issues derive from seeking a spiritual source for rights and must be added to this already impressive list of objections.
 The first was most clearly represented in John Finnis’s effort to defend just such an argument, Natural Law and Natural Rights (1980).
 The Christian duty to universal love imposes a set of obligations to strangers that must be reflected in positive law: the duty to love all others as one loves herself and her family is the central moral tenet of Christianity that somehow must be included in any Christian formulation of the natural law.
 Legality would have no way of either denying such obligations or fulfilling them, a problem manifested in theocracies from sixteenth century Geneva to the thousands of utopian experiments in nineteenth century America.
 Speaking of Geneva also recalls another crippling factor that was added by the new Protestantism thanks to the work of John Calvin: the hobbling of reason by a natural depravity caused by humanity’s sinfulness sufficient to challenge any rational construct of law and any subsequent enumeration of rights.
 To reject the Calvinist thesis in favor of the Catholic one would necessarily revive conflicts of authority that would throw the entire enterprise into irrevocable dispute yet again.
 Finally, nothing in a religious conception of the soul reinforces a theory of rights.
 Natural law in this view consists of duty to God rather than the rights of man.
 You will notice that no defense of human rights has ever been made from within the context of theocracy.